Renovation

 Maximize your rental income with Blueground and let them manage the entire process end to end!
 Blueground partners with property owners to transform their empty units into fully furnished, turnkey apartments.
 Then they rent them out using a vetted, high-quality tenant network while you sit back and enjoy rental revenue upside.

-"Many go-to features I am seeing, like radiant floor heating and home offices that might require millwork, will not exactly be what the new homeowner wants so the tile and cabinetry aren’t driving them to buy a place."
+"Many go-to features I am seeing, like radiant floor heating and home offices that might require millwork, will not exactly be what the new homeowner wants, so the [new] tile and cabinetry aren’t driving them to buy a place."
 Her advice?
 "Leaving spaces clean and usable and with room for a new owner to make their imprint is more important."

-Indeed, “If you are smart about the renovation, that might be enough to convince buyers to close on the deal, even if they plan to eventually rip it out and do it all over again,” Lipman says.
+Indeed, “If you are smart about the renovation, that might be enough to convince buyers to close on the deal, even if they plan to eventually rip it out and do it all over again,” Lipman said.

 Be sure to fix major issues